 Displacement happens when we take out our frustrations on someone or something else that is harmless.

 What Is Regression?

 What is regression?
 In simple terms, regression is a return to an earlier stage of development in the face of stress or adversity.
-This defense mechanism is typically seen in children, but it can also be present in adults.
-Women are more likely than men to use regression as a way to deal with stress.
+This defense mechanism is typically seen in children but can also be present in adults.
+Women are more likely than men to use regression to deal with stress.
 There are several types of regression, including emotional, social, and intellectual.
 Understanding which type of regression a person is experiencing can help them better cope with stress and adversity.

 Emotional regression can be seen in children who become withdrawn or exhibit odd behaviors.
-Social regression can be observed when a child withdraws from social interactions and becomes reclusive.
-Intellectual regression is often seen in young children who are unable to learn new information.
-Each type of regression has its own unique set of coping mechanisms, so it’s important for people to recognize when they’re experiencing it and find the resources they need to cope.
+Social degeneration occurs when a child draws from social interactions and becomes reclusive.
+Intellectual deterioration is often seen in young children who cannot learn new information.
+Each type of regression has unique coping mechanisms, so people need to recognize when they’re experiencing it and find the resources they need to manage it.

 How Do We Rationalize Our Actions?